 Black holes are regions of pure gravity formed from extremely warped spacetime.
 Finding the most titanic black holes in the Universe that lurk at the heart of galaxies will help us understand how such galaxies (including our own) have grown and evolved over the billions of years since their formation.
 These black holes are also unrivaled laboratories for testing fundamental assumptions about physics.

 Gravitational waves are ripples in spacetime predicted by Einstein’s general theory of relativity.
 When black holes orbit each other in pairs, they radiate gravitational waves that deform spacetime, stretching and squeezing space.
 Gravitational waves were first detected by the Laser Interferometer Gravitational-Wave Observatory (LIGO) in 2015, opening new vistas on the most extreme objects in the universe.
-Whereas LIGO observes relatively short gravitational waves by looking for changes in the shape of a 4-km long detector, NANOGrav, a National Science Foundation (NSF) Physics Frontiers Center, looks for changes in the shape of our entire galaxy.
+Whereas LIGO observes relatively short gravitational waves by looking for changes in the shape of a 4-km-long (2.5-mi-long) detector, NANOGrav, a National Science Foundation (NSF) Physics Frontiers Center, looks for changes in the shape of our entire galaxy.

 Taylor and his team are searching for changes to the arrival rate of regular flashes of radio waves from pulsars.
 These pulsars are rapidly spinning neutron stars, some going as fast as a kitchen blender.
 They also send out beams of radio waves, appearing like interstellar lighthouses when these beams sweep over Earth.
 Over 15 years of data have shown that these pulsars are extremely reliable in their pulse arrival rates, acting as outstanding galactic clocks.
 Any timing deviations that are correlated across lots of these pulsars could signal the influence of gravitational waves warping our galaxy.